ESPN and Hank Williams Jr. part ways on "MNF"

 The final rift came after the sports network pulled the song from the opener of "Monday Night Football" on Monday after Williams said in a Fox News Channel appearance that Obama's pairing with Republican House of Representatives Speaker John Boehner in a June golf summit was "like Hitler playing golf with (Israeli Prime Minister Benjamin) Netanyahu."

-ESPN swiftly replaced the "All My Rowdy Friends" theme with the national anthem on Monday.
+ESPN swiftly the "All My Rowdy Friends" theme with the national anthem on Monday.

 Williams later acknowledged that his analogy was "extreme" and apologized if he had offended anyone, but added that the thought of opposing politicians "high fiven on a golf course while so many families are struggling to get by simply made me boil over and make a dumb statement."